Fibromyalgia is a complex, often misdiagnosed, condition.

 Ten million Americans suffer in secret from fibromyalgia, most of whom are women.
-Fibromyalgia is a complex disease that is difficult to diagnose, so it is believed that the statistics could be higher.
+Fibromyalgia is a complex disease that is difficult to diagnose.
+Therefore, statistics could be much higher.
 In addition to pain, fibromyalgia patients are affected by depression, headaches, insomnia, inability to focus, and chronic fatigue.

 Trauma in Childhood Can Lead to a Disease State Later in Life